This article was updated on 27/2/2026 to reflect changes introduced by the UK Government in January 2026.

 Maintaining High Vaccination Rates

-England currently falls short of this target.
-No area in England reaches the 95% coverage needed for both MMR doses.
-This leaves gaps where measles can spread quickly.
+You need 95% of the population to have received both doses of MMRV (or MMR, for older cohorts) to prevent outbreaks from occurring.
+England currently falls short of this target and no area in England reaches 95% coverage for both doses.
+This leaves gaps where measles can spread quickly, as the current outbreak demonstrates.

-You can protect your community by ensuring your family’s vaccinations stay up to date.
+Key vaccination strategies include catch-up campaigns for missed doses, school-based vaccination programmes, community outreach in low-uptake areas, and easy access to vaccination services.
+You can protect your community by ensuring your family’s vaccinations are up to date.
 Children who miss their scheduled doses can still get catch-up vaccinations later.

 The Role of Healthcare Providers

-Your GP can answer questions about MMR safety and timing.
+Your GP can answer questions about MMRV safety and timing.
 They have access to your complete vaccination history and can recommend the best schedule for your family.
+Clear communication about vaccine benefits helps parents make informed decisions about protecting their children.

 Frequently Asked Questions